SpikeDynamics/Spiketon-Actuators/README.md

 # Spiketon-Actuators

-# Spike Dynamics Open-Source Linear Actuator Spiketon
+# Spike Dynamics Open-Source Linear Actuator

 This repository contains the full open-source release of Spiketon miniature linear actuators, designed for robotics, space exploration, medtech, and high-precision systems.
 All licensed devices are listed in the /products folder (CERN OHL-P v2 license).